 What is Sedentary Behavior?

 Sedentary behavior has become a hot topic in modern health research.
-While definitions can vary a bit across studies, the core idea is simple: it describes activities where you sit or stay still for long periods while burning very little energy.
+While it may be defined slightly differently across studies, the main idea is the same: it refers to activities that involve very little movement and low energy use.

 Measuring Sedentary Behavior with METs